Cyclone1070/docsreader/src/tailwind/README.md

 # 4. Convert HTML to Markdown

-node /path/to/docsreader/src/tailwind/4-html-to-markdown.tsThe scripts automatically detect their location and work from any directory:- Node.js (the scripts run with plain `node` command)
+node /path/to/docsreader/src/tailwind/4-html-to-markdown.tsThe scripts automatically detect their location and work from any directory:- Node.js (the scripts run with plain `node` command)2. **Configures Next.js** - Temporarily modifies `next.config.ts` to enable static export